 Materials Modelling|Pooja Goddard| Loughborough

-The areas of research within the group are wide-ranging with a focus on the next generation energy storage systems, thin film photovoltaics, fuel cell materials and more recently fingerprint detection materials and biomarker detection.
+The areas of research within the group are wide-ranging with a focus on the next generation energy storage systems, thin film photovoltaics, Nuclear Materials and fuel cell materials.

 JMCA2022, AFM 2021, Nature Comms.
 2020, CoM 2020, SSI 2020

 JPCM2023, NatComms 2021, PRMat 2021, JPCM 2019, TSF 2019, IEEE 2018

 1) Congratulations on securing an ICASE studentship with Sellafield LtD.

 2) Congratulations to Dr. P on securing the RAEng Industry Fellowship 2022.